The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 Newborn sleep is unpredictable.

-(👉 But if you’re trying to figure out what’s normal vs what’s not, I break down newborn sleep, regressions, and what actually helps in this post.)
+(👉 But if you’re trying to figure out what’s normal vs what’s not, I break down newborn sleep and what actually helps set you up for success in this post.)

 The noise, the touching, the lack of space—it’s a lot.